International propagation of the Salafi movement and Wahhabism: Background

 The first three schools "held Saudi inspired puritanism" (the Hanbali school) in "great suspicion on account of its sectarian character," according to French political scientist Gilles Kepel.
-But the legitimacy of this class of traditional Islamic jurists had become undermined in the 1950s and 60s by the power of post-colonial nationalist governments.
+But the legitimacy of this class of traditional Islamic jurists had become undermined in the 1950s and '60s by the power of postcolonial nationalist governments.
 In "the vast majority" of Muslim countries, the private religious endowments (awqaf) that had supported the independence of the Islamic scholars/jurists for centuries were taken over by the state and the jurists were made salaried employees.
 The nationalist rulers naturally encouraged their employees (and their employees interpretations of Islam) to serve their employer/rulers' interests, and inevitably the jurists came to be seen by the Muslim public as doing so.

-In Egypt's "shattering" 1967 defeat, Land, Sea and Air had been the military slogan; in the perceived victory of the October 1973 war, it was replaced with the Islamic battle cry of Allahu Akbar.
-While the Yom Kippur War was started by Egypt and Syria to take back the land conquered in 1967 by Israel, according to Kepel the "real victors" of the war were the Arab "oil-exporting countries", whose embargo against Israel's Western allies stopped Israel's counter-offensive.
-The embargo's political success enhanced the prestige of the embargo-ers and the reduction in the global supply of oil sent oil prices soaring (from US$3 per barrel to nearly $12) and with them, oil exporter revenues.
+In Egypt's "shattering" 1967 defeat, "Land, Sea and Air" had been the military slogan; in the perceived victory of the October 1973 war, it was replaced with the Islamic battle cry of Allahu Akbar.
+While the Yom Kippur War was started by Egypt and Syria to take back the land conquered in 1967 by Israel, the "real victors" of the war were the Arab "oil-exporting countries", according to Kepel, whose embargo against Israel's Western allies stopped Israel's counteroffensive.
+The embargo's political success enhanced the prestige of the embargoists, and the reduction in the global supply of oil sent oil prices soaring (from U.S.$3 per barrel to nearly $12) and with them, oil exporter revenues.
 This put Arab oil-exporting states in a "clear position of dominance within the Muslim world."
 The most dominant was Saudi Arabia, the largest exporter by far (see bar chart below).